 Each team member will comment individually on the entire site that your team has been assigned.
-(See the syllabus under March 29 for team assignments).
+(See the class schedule for the week of April 1 and your email for team assignments).

 Create an account in Hypothes.is and use the annotate icon to comment on each page on your assigned website.
 Make sure that your comments are constructive and thorough.
 Below is a checklist of items you should look for and comment on for each page of the website:

 - Home Page: Is it an attractive introduction to the site?
 Is there enough information on the page to tell the visitor what the site is about?
 Look at the menu.
 Do the tab/page titles make sense?
 Do subpages show up in a drop-down menu or other sub-menu?
 Are the tabs arranged in a logical order?

 - Tabs: Then move through each tab/page and review the information offered.
 Does the page title correspond to the information offered on that page?
 Is there a good balance of text and image on the page?
 Do the images have captions, and do the captions give a clear description of the image and its source?

 - Text: Proofread the text on all pages.
 Is the text/narrative well-organized?
 Does it provide an accessible and thorough story?
 Remember that the narrative is written for a different audience from a traditional research paper, but certainly the prose should be on the college level, and the author will still want to make a point and provide analysis.
 So, look for the point, look for analysis, and proofread for clarity, felicity, grammar, syntax, and spelling.
 However, don’t spend an inordinate amount of time cleaning up grammar, syntax, etc. Point out commonly-made mistakes, and make sure to give the authors some general comments about what they are doing well, and where their text could use improvement.